-7 Conclusions
+7. Conclusions

-The 2014 EP elections represent one of the first instances in which the electoral competition across the entire 28 EU members states unfolded in a context in which new media technologies - especially social networking sites and micro-blogs - have become integral parts of electoral campaigning and providing avenues for communication between candidates and citizens.
+The 2014 EP elections represent one of the first instances in which electoral competition across the entire 28 EU members states unfolded in a context in which new media technologies especially social networking sites and micro-blogs - have become integral parts of electoral campaigning and providing avenues for communication between candidates and citizens.
 For the first time in the history of EP elections, party groups were able to nominate a candidate for the Presidency of the European Commission in a move that allowed them to run more focused and personalised electoral campaigns that would transcend national borders.
-Together with the eurozone crisis and the general rise of Euro-scepticism by the elections, the social media context in 2014 provided a fertile ground for exploring the use and content of political communications through social media, offering insights into the ongoing question as to whether European-level issues.
+Together with the eurozone crisis and the general rise of Euroscepticism, the 2014 EP elections provided a fertile ground for exploring the use and content of political communications through social media, offering insights into the ongoing question as to whether European elections are primarily extensions of national political contests, or rather concern European-level issues.